 So, to connect the dots here, we have a network controller that’s responsible for programming the forwarding on the commodity data-plane components—the white box switches.
 The network controller can converse with the legacy network using MP-BGP.
 Services are abstracted as data-models in the controller; designing, deploying and managing services between the Legacy network to SDN network is natural and effective.

 The LSC uses out-of-band PCE to analyze and decide how MPLS paths use the legacy network and SDN data-plane topology.
-This enables SD-Core to utilize legacy network and SDN resources for transport based on business policy.
+This enables SD-Control to utilize legacy network and SDN resources for transport based on business policy.

-That is SD-Core.
+That is SD-Control.
 It’s not a switch feature or single software product by itself, but rather a philosophy of where decisions are made in the network and how those decisions become instructions for the data-plane.
 The decisions about technologies and how they are integrated are critical.

 In theory, a lot of people agree that this is the way to do it; the network transformation, bridging the gap between legacy networks and SDN.
 There are people who say it can’t be done, but we can show you that it can be done.
-We’ve been developing this solution with our clients— global telecom leaders that are transforming their network using Lumina SD-Core.
+We’ve been developing this solution with our clients— global telecom leaders that are transforming their network using Lumina SD-Control.